CtrlK

 Progressive Disclosure

-The skill references external files like `environment-patterns.md`, `promotion-patterns.md`, `experience-derivation.md`, and provider/environment config paths, which suggests good structural intent.
-However, no bundle files are provided to verify these references exist, and the skill itself is quite long — some content (like the full IaC tool config format table or the detailed sizing matrices) could be split into reference files.
-The skill is somewhat monolithic for its length.
+The skill references external files like `environment-patterns.md`, `promotion-patterns.md`, `experience-derivation.md`, and provider configs, which is good progressive disclosure design.
+However, no bundle files were provided to verify these references exist, and the main SKILL.md itself is quite long (~200+ lines) with detailed inline content (like the full IaC tool table and sizing matrices) that could potentially be split into reference files.

 2 / 3